 Finally, gum disease is a leading cause of tooth loss in the United States.
 Advanced periodontitis can result in severe gum and tissue loss.
 As a result, teeth may become loosened to the point that extraction is necessary.

 How are Teeth Extracted?

-Although each situation is unique, extractions are typically uneventful and the procedure lasts for only a few minutes.
+Although each situation is unique, extractions are typically uneventful, and the procedure lasts for only a few minutes.
 The bone, gum and tooth will be anesthetized using a numbing agent for patients who will remain awake during the process.
 Your dentist in DuPont also offers oral conscious sedation to relieve anxiety.
-With this, you’ll take a small dose of sedative before your appointment so you can relax while the dentist removes your tooth.
+With this, you will take a small dose of sedative before your appointment so you can relax while the dentist removes your tooth.

 After the extraction, you will be given very detailed instructions for caring for the extraction site for the next few days.
 In most cases, if this area is kept clean and you follow our recovery instructions, your gums should be healed up without any trouble in just a matter of weeks.